chaithrakc/battery-monitor/README.md

 ## Battery Monitor
  Monitor's the battery of the system when plugged in.
-It will notify when the battery exceeds a certain percentage through WhatsApp and desktop notification.
+It will notify when the battery exceeds a certain percentage through desktop notification.
+In case the notification fails, WhatsApp notification will be sent.

  ## Requirements
  Sending WhatsApp messages requires a Twilio account.
 Follow this [tutorial](https://www.twilio.com/docs/whatsapp/quickstart/python#sign-up-for-twilio-and-activate-the-sandbox) to create a WhatsApp channel using Twilio.